George Cornwallis-West

-Major George Frederick Myddleton Cornwallis-West (14 November 1874 – 1 April 1951) was a British Army officer, historian and writer.
+Major George Frederick Myddleton Cornwallis-West, JP (14 November 1874 – 1 April 1951) was a British Army officer, historian and writer.
 He was noted primarily for his marriages, the first to Lady Randolph Churchill, mother of Winston Churchill, and the second to the actress Stella Campbell, who was also known on the stage as Mrs Patrick Campbell.
 During his marriage to Jennie Jerome Churchill, George Cornwallis-West was noted for being only 16 days older than his stepson Winston Churchill.

 Early life

 George Cornwallis-West was born on 14 November 1874.
 He was the only son of Colonel William Cornwallis-West (1835–1917) and his wife, Mary "Patsy" FitzPatrick (1856–1920).

 Military career

 Cornwallis-West served in the Scots Guards, becoming a lieutenant.
 He went on half pay on 8 August 1900, returned briefly to his regiment and then went on half pay again on 5 September.
 Cornwallis-West resigned his commission on 26 October 1901 and then joined the Reserve of Officers as a lieutenant on 26 February 1902.
 On 7 November 1914 Cornwallis-West was given a temporary commission as a lieutenant-colonel in the Royal Marines.
 He resigned this rank, with which he had served in the Royal Naval Division, on 19 January 1915.

 He was promoted to captain in the Scots Guards on 18 October, an earlier promotion to that rank in January having later been cancelled.
 By 16 February 1917, Cornwallis-West was serving as an assistant provost marshal and he was listed as part of the Reserve of Officers; he was still in that position on 23 October.
 On 1 October 1918, he was made a temporary major for his work as a provost marshal.

 Continuing in the Reserve of Officers after the end of the First World War, Cornwallis-West left his position as a provost marshal, and reverted to his substantial rank of captain, on 13 November 1919.
 He was then promoted to major on 9 February 1920.
 He retired from the army on 14 November 1924, having reached the age limit for reserve officers.